-The Corporate Finance Department report and recommendations to Executive Policy Committee (EPC) on November 12th, lists eight benefits of a utility corporation model.
+The Department of Corporate Finance report and recommendations to Executive Policy Committee (EPC) on November 12th, lists eight benefits of a utility corporation model.
 We believe the WWD is now capable of meeting all these requirements.

 1. maintain and enhance water and waste services to protect public health and environmental stewardship while increasing fiscal accountability to ratepayers;